se2p/pynguin/.junie/guidelines.md

 LLM agents (Junie) **may**:

-- Analyze existing code and documentation
+- Analyse existing code and documentation
 - Suggest improvements or refactors
 - Add new functions, methods, or classes within the existing structure
 - Write unit tests for existing or new code